josebarbamontoya/fordham_bioinformatics/class_10/README.md

 * ## Introduction to Python for data processing and analysis

 ## Instructions to download the Python tutorials to the home directory:
-1.- Open the Mac or Unix-like OS terminal
+1.- Open the terminal

 2.- Type `cd ~`

-3a.- Enter the following command (all in one line): `wget https://raw.githubusercontent.com/josebarbamontoya/fordham_bioinformatics/main/class_10/intro_to_python_tutorial.sh`
+3a.- Mac or Unix/Unix-like system users: enter the following command (all in one line): `wget https://raw.githubusercontent.com/josebarbamontoya/fordham_bioinformatics/main/class_10/intro_to_python_tutorial.sh`

 > If `wget` is not available, use `curl -0` instead